-ELI Activities are created and hosted by the ELI Student Activity Coordinator.
-These are fun activities for ELI students to get to know Lethbridge, the University of Lethbridge community, and make friends with other students.
+ELI Activities are fun opportunities for ELI students to get to know the city of Lethbridge, our campus community, and make friends with other students.

 Custom Programs

 The English Language Institute provides custom English language programs for domestic and international students.
 Programs for beginner to professional-level students are available.